IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 “Putting roasted potatoes in D tier is the most egregiously malicious take I have ever witnessed.”

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Thursday, 18 December 2025 00:57 (twelve hours ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Thursday, 18 December 2025 00:57 (one month ago)

 Whats roasted vs twice baked in this context?
 Who D tiers a crunchy duckfat roast tater with a fluffy interior, coated in gravy?
 U R crazy mr bot.